 The specifics of the policies

 Almost all communities implementing bag laws have done so in one of five formats: plastic bag bans; plastic bans with a paper fee; a ban of both paper and plastic bags; a fee on both; or a fee on plastic.
-Example communities are provided in Figure 2 above.
+Example communities are provided in Figure 2 on the previous page.